Coder-World04/Tech-Interview-Important-Topics-and-Techniques/README.md

-# Tech-Interview : Important Techniques
+# Tech-Interview : Important Topics and Techniques
 This repository contains everything you need to become tech interview Ready with most important tips and techniques

 # System Design Case Studies